-The curricular changes described above will be coupled with a significant growth in online instruction at ECC.
-ECC’s faculty will continue the drive toward online instruction, bringing more courses into the online modality and improving educational access for students who cannot attend classes on a physical campus.
+The curricular changes described above will be coupled with a significant growth in online instruction at SUNY Erie.
+SUNY Erie’s faculty will continue the drive toward online instruction, bringing more courses into the online modality and improving educational access for students who cannot attend classes on a physical campus.
 In addition, the college will continue reforming its recruitment, marketing, and intake processes in order to harmonize the work of the various offices that currently work in these areas so as to build a robust enrollment pipeline.

 The institution has already begun directing significant resources toward online instruction in order to facilitate growth and to position itself for the learning modalities of the future of higher education.
 Resources are being directed toward assistance with instructional design, mentorship and tutoring for students, and construction of fully-online programs with fully-online student supports in the Open SUNY+ environment.

 - Completion of the Open SUNY self-assessment in order to establish a baseline for future program improvements